 Her daughter, Erin, is sixteen and discovers the dangers of social media when a girl in her year at school commits suicide after reading personal nasty comments online.
 Both perspectives interweave throughout, with the added interpretation of it all from Mary’s son and Erin’s younger brother, Jack.
-Jack is a selective mute, young and largely an introvert giving an interesting stance, especially given the current events occurring around him.
+Jack is a selective mute, young and largely an introvert so bringing an interesting point of view.

-Aside from both novels, I wish to expand my writing experience further and have recently written short stories for competition entries and I also continue to produce weekly content for my blog which can be found on the home page of this website.
-These blog posts come in the form of writing related articles portraying my personal experience of life as an aspiring writer, as well as poetry, and extracts from my novels and short stories, showcasing my fictional work.
+Aside from both novels, I wish to expand my writing experience further and have recently written short stories for competition entries and I also continue to produce content for my blog which can be found on the home page of this website.
+These blog posts come in the form of writing relatable articles portraying my personal experience of life as an aspiring writer, as well as poetry, and extracts from my novels and short stories, showcasing my fictional work.

-I write to entertain, I write to progress, I write for therapy, I write to help others, I write to help myself, but my ultimate wish is for everybody reading my writing to enjoy it and take from it what they intended to take.
+I write to entertain; I write to progress; I write for therapy; I write to help others; I write to help myself; but my ultimate wish is for everybody reading my writing to enjoy it and take from it what they intended to take.